nickfargo/prochan/src/index.coffee.md

 channel of that process.
 If no `channel` is specified, the operation will send to the **out** I/O channel of the current process.

-    send = -> switch arguments.length
+    send = ->
+      switch arguments.length
         when 1 then send.$1 arguments...
         when 2 then send.$2 arguments...
         else throw new Error "Arity"
+      return
     send.$1 = (value) -> p = Process.current(); p._out().enqueue p, value
     send.$2 = (channel, value) -> channel.enqueue Process.current(), value